sherpa/sherpa/docs/install.rst

   has only been limited testing.
 Please
   `report any problems <https://github.com/sherpa/sherpa/issues/>`_ you find.
+* `scipy <https://www.scipy.org>`_ for the `sherpa.optmethods.optscipy`
+  module, which provides an interface to use several optimizers from Scipy for Sherpa fitting.
 * `ArviZ <https://python.arviz.org>`_ for visualisation and analysis of `sherpa.sim.MCMC` results.